nrs-org/novelslop/content/vol_01/chap_09.typ

   "Well, excuse me..."

   The girl bowed down and returned to her seat.
-Right afterwards, Uta felt a sensation on her smartphone: a "Thank you so much" sticker from the girl.
+Right afterwards, Uta felt a sensation from her smartphone: a "Thank you so much" sticker from the girl.

   "How smooth."
 Mikoto glared at the phone.